-Two years ago, in November 2017, the big M&A activity for the month saw investment firm Thoma Bravo pay $1.6 billion for Barracuda networks.
-McAfee also made an acquisition of Skyhigh Networks and smaller deals saw Talend buy Restlet and Qualys buy Netwatcher.
+Three years ago, in November 2017, the big M&A activity for the month saw investment firm Thoma Bravo pay $1.6 billion for Barracuda networks.
+McAfee also made an acquisition, Skyhigh Networks which used to be an Intel company.
+Smaller deals saw Talend buy Restlet and Qualys buy Netwatcher.

 Which brings us back to the present ...

 November 2020 continued the trend of M&A activity that we have seen these last few months, despite or perhaps because of the pandemic.
 Certainly, there are distressed companies "out there", but many companies are also just continuing to pursue their long term strategies.
 The biggest deals this month saw Adobe shell out $1.5 billion for Workfront, a work management software company;Coupa Software paid $1.5 billon for AI powered supply chain design and planning company Llamasoft; Telus International also bought AI capability with their $1.2 million purchase of Lionbridge AI; and Palo Alto Networks paid $800 million for security vendor Expanse.
 Security companyFireEye paid $186 million for cybersecurity investigation automation company Respond; and Connectwise paid $80 million for cybersecurity company Perch Security.
 IBM made a couple of acquisitions; TruQua Enterprises is an SAP consulting company and Instana an application performance monitoring company with AI capability.